need4swede/Jellyfin-Enhanced/README.md

 - `/` — Opens search page
 - `A` — Cycle through aspect ratios (Auto → Cover → Fill) and displays current mode (only on video page)
 - `I` — Shows playback info (stats overlay) (only on video page)
-- `Esc` — Instantly return to Jellyfin Home Page
+- `Shift+Esc` — Instantly return to Jellyfin Home Page
 - **Auto-pause** — Pauses playback when you switch tabs or the tab loses focus

 ## 🔧 Installation